sebastienlapierre/oio-docs/doc/admin-guide/source/operations_log_format.rst

 COMMON envelope
 ~~~~~~~~~~~~~~~

 All the messages share this envelope.
-The first 3 fiellds depend on syslog,
+The first 3 fields depend on syslog,
 and all the others are populated by the application.

 .. list-table:: Common Header